intel/tdx/Documentation/virt/kvm/intel-tdx-layer-status.rst

 What qemu can do
 ----------------
 - TDX VM TYPE is exposed to Qemu.
-- Qemu can try to create VM of TDX VM type and then fails.
+- Qemu can create/destroy guest of TDX vm type.
 - Qemu can populate initial guest memory image.

 Patch Layer status